bohnerjosh/HVZ-bot/README.md

 ## First time setup

 Now that the bot is running, you have to perform some setup to make sure your bot sends the correct information to the correct channels in your discord server.
 You also need to identify yourself as a moderator to the bot so you can perform the other setup commands.
+You also need to make 2 roles in your discord server: ``Human`` and ``Zombie``.

 ### Becoming a moderator
 Copy your full discord username (username#1234 on lower left) and paste the following command: